tanyaragini/hci-literature-notes/papers/monge-roffarello-digital-wellbeing.md

-# Designing Digital Well-being Technologies
+# The Race Towards Digital Well-being: Issues and Opportunities

 ## Citation
-Authors:
+Authors: Alberto Monge Roffarello
+Luigi De Russis
-Year:
+Year: Conference CHI 2019
 Venue:

 ## Research Problem
 What problem does this paper try to solve?

+## Main Idea

 ## Method
 How was the study conducted?